biocompibens/phenexplain/README.md

 `python [stylegan-path]/train.py --data DATASET.zip --outdir runs --mirror 1 --cond 1`

+Make sure you trained StyleGAN2 long enough to consistently generate good images.
+The FID you may observe during training through a tensorboard instance must end up very low.

 ### Using Phenexplain on your trained network

-The previous command produces a subdirectory in the `runs` directory of StyleGAN2, containing backups of the network called `network-snapshot-xxx.pkl`.
-Use one of these snapshots with Phenexplain to explore transitions between classes.
+The previous command produces a subdirectory in the `runs` directory of StyleGAN2, containing regular backups of the network called `network-snapshot-xxx.pkl`.
+Use one of the last snapshots with Phenexplain to explore transitions between classes.

 * Get the indices of the available classes:

-`python phenexplain.py DATASET -w snapshot.pkl -l`
+`python phenexplain.py DATASET.zip -w snapshot.pkl -l`

 * Generate videos of transitions between class 0 and class 1 in 20 steps, for 5 examples:

-`python phenexplain.py DATASET -w snapshot.pkl -t 0,1 -n 5 -s 20 -o video.avi`
+`python phenexplain.py DATASET.zip -w snapshot.pkl -t 0,1 -n 5 -s 20 -o video.avi`

 ## Licence